 HLO 1.
-Stakeholder Engagement Start Finish Action 1.1: Identify and engage with established catchment groups, trusts and associations to assist with the progression of common catchment management goals.
-2022 Review need after 5 years Action 1.2: Where such groups have not yet been established, engage local communities, stakeholders and relevant authorities in the protection and development of their river catchments through the establishment of more Catchment Management Associations for the Western Lakes.
-2022 Review need after 5 years Action 1.3: Enhance communication mechanisms and networks between IFI, catchment groups and relevant authorities.
-2022 Ongoing HLO 2 Climate Action & Biodiversity Action 2.1: Identify manageable factors which will contribute to the climate resilience of sensitive habitats and species.
-Started TBC Action 2.2: Promote the establishment of significant aquatic buffer zones to enhance biodiversity and ameliorate nutrient and sediment run-off.
-Started Review need after 5 years Action 2.3: Develop models to inform the strategic planting of native woodlands to mitigate the impacts of elevated water temperatures and increased flood frequency and severity.
-TBC TBC
+Stakeholder Engagement Start Finish Action 1.1 Establish a communication schedule, Identify and engage with existing catchment groups, federations, Clubs, trusts and associations to assist with the progression of common catchment management goals.
+2023 Review need after 5 years Action 1.2: Where such groups have not yet been established, engage local communities, stakeholders and relevant authorities in the protection, development and conservation of their lake and river catchments through the establishment of more Catchment Management Associations for the Westerr Lakes.
+2023 Review need after 5 years Action 1.3: Enhance communication mechanisms and networks between IFI, relevant stakeholder groups, state agencies, farming organisations, academic institutions, local communities and catchment groups.
+2023 Ongoing HLO 2 Climate Action & Biodiversity Action 2.1: Identify manageable factors which will contribute to the climate resilience of sensitive habitats and species.
+Started TBC Action 2.2: Maintain existing woodland where it occurs and promote the establishment of significant aquatic buffer zones to enhance biodiversity and ameliorate high temperatures and nutrient / sediment run-off.
+Started Review need after 5 years TDC TBC Action 2.3: Develop spatial network models to inform the strategic planting of native woodlands to mitigate the impacts of elevated water temperatures and increased droughts, flood frequency and severity.
+TBC

-HLO 3.
-Water Quality Start Finish Action 3.1: Enhance the capacity of IFI to detect and enforce water quality offences by increasing the number of fisheries environmental Officers working in the catchment areas of the Western lakes.
-2022 Review need every 5 years Action 3.2: Enhance the current statutory powers of Inland Fisheries Ireland by authorising officers to enforce the relevant provisions of the Habitat Regulations.
-2022 2027 Action 3.3: Continue to improve and enhance working relationships with key environmental authorities in the western lake catchments so that information is shared effectively and increased efficiencies, with regard to environmental enforcement, are achieved.
-Started Review need every 5 years HLO 4 Invasive Species Action 4.1: Remove and/or manage harmful invasive species through a strategic stock management and weed management programmes.
-Started Started Review need every 5 years Review need Action 4.2: Continue to use digital and conventional media to alert the public about potentially harmful invasive species in the western lakes. every 5 years Action 4.3: Provide biosecurity advice and resources to stakeholder groups to prevent the spread of invasive species in the western lakes.
-Started Review need every 5 years Action 4.4: Encourage relevant stakeholder groups to participate in the management of invasive species.
-2022 TBC Action 4.5: Enhance legislation and increase penalties for the transfer of live fish ТВС ТВС
+Action 3.1: Enhance the current statutory powers of Inland Fisheries Ireland by authorising officers to enforce the relevant provisions of the Habitat Regulations.
+2023 Review need every 5 years Action 3.2: Enhance the capacity of IFI to detect and enforce water quality offences by using all available technology and increasing the number of Fisheries Environmental Officers working in the catchment areas of the Western lakes.
+2023 2028 Action 3.3: Continue to improve and enhance working relationships with key environmental authorities in the western lake catchments so that information is shared effectively and increased efficiencies, with regard to environmental enforcement, are achieved.
+Started Review need every 5 years Action 3.4: Provide information and assistance with the designation of nutrient sensitive catchments and Ongoing 2028 areas for action. areas for action.
+HLO 4 Invasive Species Started Review need every 5 years HLO 4Invasive SpeciesAction 4.1:Remove and/or manage high risk invasivespecies through strategic stock management and Started Started need every HLO 4Invasive SpeciesAction 4.1:Remove and/or manage high risk invasivespecies through strategic stock management andweed management programmes.Action 4.2:Continue to use digital and conventionalmedia to alert the public about potentially harmfulinvasive species in the western lakes and their wider need every 5 years Review need every HLO 4Invasive SpeciesAction 4.1:Remove and/or manage high risk invasivespecies through strategic stock management andweed management programmes.Action 4.2:Continue to use digital and conventionalmedia to alert the public about potentially harmfulinvasive species in the western lakes and their widercatchments.Action 4.3:Provide biosecurity advice and resourcesto stakeholder groups to prevent the spread of Started need every 5 years Review need every 5 years Review need every